Pylons/pyramid/docs/narr/project.rst

    :term:`ReStructuredText` format.

 #. ``README.txt`` describes the application in general.
 It is
-   conventionally written in :term:`RestructuredText` format.
+   conventionally written in :term:`ReStructuredText` format.

 #. ``ez_setup.py`` is a file that is used by ``setup.py`` to install
-   :term:`setuptools` if the executing user does not have it installed.
+   :term:`Setuptools` if the executing user does not have it installed.

 #. ``myproject.ini`` is a :term:`PasteDeploy` configuration file that